cdapio/hydrator-plugins/http-plugins/docs/HTTPPoller-realtimesource.md

 Properties
 ----------
+**referenceName:** This will be used to uniquely identify this source for lineage, annotating metadata, etc.

 **url:** Required The URL to fetch data from.

 **interval:** Required The time to wait between fetching data from the URL in seconds.